Language and Mind

 In conclusion, the concept of tabula rasa may be a good starting point, but it requires significant extensions.

-The ability to speak correctly more languages than one's own mother languages arises probably from a particular forma mentis (type of mind) similarly to what makes easier to master mathematics, drawing, etc.
+The ability to speak correctly more languages than one's own mother languages arises probably from a particular forma mentis (type of mind) similarly to what makes it easier to master mathematics, music, drawing, etc.

-I suspect that such abilities are probably of genetic origin, in my own case having had:
+I suspect that such abilities are probably a hereditary genetic trait, in my own case having had:

 - A grandfather who could speak 3 languages (Italian, German, French)